-b. an increase in finished surface grade over, or within 1.5m on each side of, the Council or public sector entity infrastructure above that which existed prior to the filling or excavation works being undertaken; prevent reasonable access to Council or public sector entity maintained infrastructure or any c. drainage feature on, or adjacent to the site for monitoring, maintenance or replacement purposes.
-Note - Public sector entity is defined in Schedule 2 of the Act.
+- an increase in finished surface grade over, or within 1.5m on each side of, the Council or public sector entity infrastructure above that which existed prior to the filling or excavation works being undertaken: - prevent reasonable access to Council or public sector entity maintained infrastructure or any drainage feature on, or adjacent to the site for monitoring, maintenance or replacement purposes.

 Note - All building work covered by QDC MP1.4 is excluded from this provision.

-a. the development is for, or incorporates:
+- the development is for, or incorporates: - reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or

-- i. reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or - ii. - iii. - material change of use for 2 or more sole occupancy units on the same lot, or within the same community titles scheme; or material change of use for a Tourist park $^{(84)}$ with accommodation in the form of caravans or tents; or material change of use for outdoor sales $^{(54)}$, outdoor processing or outdoor storage where involving combustible materials. iv.
+- iii - material change of use for 2 or more sole occupancy units on the same lot, or within the same community titles scheme; or material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials.

-b. none of the following exceptions apply:

-- the distributor-retailer for the area has indicated, in its netserv plan, that the premises will not be served by that entity's reticulated i. water supply; or - ii. every part of the development site is within 60m walking distance of an existing fire hydrant on the distributor-retailer's reticulated water supply network, measured around all obstructions, either on or adjacent to the site.
+- none of the following exceptions apply: b. - the distributor-retailer for the area has indicated, in its netserv plan, that the premises will not be served by that entity's reticulated water supply; or - ii. every part of the development site is within 60m walking distance of an existing fire hydrant on the distributor-retailer's reticulated water supply network, measured around all obstructions, either on or adjacent to the site.

-Note - The provisions under this heading do not apply to buildings that are required by the Building Code of Australia to have a fire hydrant system complying with Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations or other fire fighting facilities which provide equivalent protection.
+Note - The provisions under this heading do not apply to buildings that are required by the Building Code of Australia to have a fire hydrant system complying with Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations or other fire fighting facilities which provide equivalent

-RAD43 External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations .
-Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005): a. in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks (84) or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative; b. in regard to the general locational requirements for fire hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); C. in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (b), (c) and (d), with the exception that: i for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings;
+External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations.

+Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005):

+- in regard to the form of any fire hydrant Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks(84) or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative; - in regard to the general locational requirements for fire hydrants Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix b.
+B of AS 2419.1 (2005); - in regard to the proximity of hydrants to buildings and other facilities Part 3.2.2.2 (b), (c) and (d), with the exception C. that: - for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings;